kjteaches/jobpapa/README.md

-Set the role you're after at the top of the file:
+Set what you're after at the top of the file: